kel2v/Bytetoch/README.md

 # Bytetoch
-A simple program which displays bytewise data of a binary file, where each Byte is represented as a Hexadecimal value and its respective ASCII character (if it's Printable, else represented by a whitespace)
+A simple linux's terminal tool which displays bytewise data of a binary file, where each Byte can be viewed as its corresponding hexadecimal value and an ASCII character (if it's not printable, it is represented by a whitespace)

 Usage:
 ------

-Note: When I mention "binary_src", it means either the path of the binary source, or if it is in the current working directory, then the name of the binary source file.
+Consider we have a binary file named "binary_src" (either use absolute path of it, or relative path w.r.t to the current working directory, i.e., the directory in which this tool is located).
+Now we can view its bytewise data in any of these following ways using appropriate options:

-1) Minimum syntax: View byte-wise data of the given binary file in both ASCII character representations and Hexadecimal values with defualt column-width (16) value.
-Example -
+1) Default view: If no options were given, by default, Bytetoch displays byte-wise data of the "binary_src" in both ASCII character representation and Hexadecimal value with defualt column-width value of 16.

+Syntax:
 `$ ./bin binary_src`

-2) "-t" flag (optional): If added before entering filename, only the ASCII character representation is displayed; Hexadeciminal values are not displayed.
-Example -
+2) "-t" option (optional): If you want to view the bytewise data of the "binary_src" in only in its corresnding ASCII character representation (without its corresponding hexadecimal value), then you can use `-t` option.

+Syntax:
 `$ ./bin -t binary_src`
-`$ ./bin -c 48 -t binary_src`
-`$ ./bin -t -c 48 binary_src`

-3) "-c" flag (optional): If added before entering filename, it is mandatory to add an **valid** integer value (new column-width) in the next argument, and if **valid** integer value is added as required, then "new column-width" number of consecutive byte's data is represented in one line of output.
-Example -
+3) "-c" option (optional): If you want to change the number of Bytes that is displayed in each row, you can use the `-c` option.
+Note that if this option is used, then the new column-width value should be a valid integer value and should be entered as the immediate next argument to this option.

+Syntax:
 `$ ./bin -c 32 binary_src`

+4) both "-t" and "-c" (optional): If you need to view byte-wise data of the given binary file in **only** in its corresponding ASCII character, **and** with the number of columns of your choice, you can achieve this using both these options in one of the two formats given below:
+`$ ./bin -t -c 32 binary_src`
 `$ ./bin -c 32 -t binary_src`
-`$ ./bin -t -c 32 binary_src`

 > **Note**: A '**valid** integer value' mentioned above means the entered string must be in decimal number system, should only contain numerical characters and it's value must be between MIN_COLWIDTH (1) and MAX_COLWIDTH (128), both inclusive.
 ----